RS-DAT/2023-03-10-demo-TU-Delft/README.md

 # RS-DAT Demo

 This repository contains material for the demo of the Remote-Sensing Deployable Analysis environmenT (RS-DAT), to take place at TU Delft on 2023-03-10.
-The notebooks in the [`notebooks` directory](./notebooks), are run on the [Spider Data Processing infrastructure](http://doc.spider.surfsara.nl/en/latest/Pages/getting_started.html) at SURF using the setup described [in this repository](https://github.com/RS-DAT/JupyterDaskOnSLURM).
+The notebooks in the [`examples` directory](./notebooks), are run on the [Spider Data Processing infrastructure](http://doc.spider.surfsara.nl/en/latest/Pages/getting_started.html) at SURF using the setup described [in this repository](https://github.com/RS-DAT/JupyterDaskOnSLURM).

 ## Links & Credits